 Therapies offered at Serenity Lodge drug addiction treatment centers include, but aren’t limited to:

 - Cognitive Behavioral Therapy.
 CBT therapists help patients develop coping strategies to discourage negative behavior.
-Guests also learn new, more highly productive ways to deal with life without coping with addictive substances.
+Clients also learn new, more highly productive ways to deal with life without coping with addictive substances.

 - Relapse Prevention